scyrille/vim-survival-sims/README.md

 # vim-survival-sims
-Model-Agnostic Variable Importance for Survival Outcomes: A simulation study under additive and mixed hazards
+Model-Agnostic Variable Importance for Survival Outcomes: a simulation study under additive and mixed hazards